How to solve ANY slide puzzle regardless of its size 15

 Click on the image to see the animation

-1.2 Move the 2nd piece to the top corner just close to the 1st piece
+1.2 Move the 2nd piece to the top edge just close to the 1st piece

 Click on the image to see the animation